gabriellenoelle/readme-generator/Develop/README.md

   * [Questions](#questions)

   # Installation
-  These dependencies must be installed in order for the application to run properly: safd
+  These dependencies must be installed in order for the application to run properly: inquirer, fs, util

   # Usage
-  To use this application properly, please be sure to: afds
+  To use this application properly, please be sure to: generating a professional readme easily

   # License
-  This application utilizes the following license: afsd
+  This application utilizes the following license: mit
   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

   # Contributing
-  These amazing full-stack engineers contributed to this project: safd
+  These amazing full-stack engineers contributed to this project: n/a

   # Tests
-  To test this app out, you must utilize: safd
+  To test this app out, you must utilize: node index

   # Questions
   Have a question for the developers?
-Please contact them at asfd!
+Please contact them at gabrielle.donald8@gmail.com!